slurmulon/dynamic-interval/README.md

 [![build](https://img.shields.io/circleci/project/github/RedSparr0w/node-csgo-parser.svg?style=for-the-badge)](https://circleci.com/gh/slurmulon/dynamic-interval)
 [![npm](https://img.shields.io/npm/v/dynamic-interval.svg?style=for-the-badge)](https://npmjs.com/package/dynamic-interval)

-Just like the all familiar `setInterval` except that its callback allows you to calculate a new interval duration on each iteration / tick.
+`setInterval` with the ability to specify a new interval duration on each tick.

 Also referred to as a "dynterval".